WTAP-TV: History

 The station's first studios were on West 7th Street in downtown Parkersburg near Camden-Clark Memorial Hospital.
 It had a number of owners in its early days including the Zanesville Publishing Company which bailed WTAP out when it almost went off-the-air in the mid-1950s.
 It held ownership for about a decade until a group of local businessmen bought the station.
-The station was acquired by Benedek Broadcasting of Hoffman Estates, Illinois in 1980.
+The station was acquired by Hoffman Estates, Illinois–based Benedek Broadcasting in 1980.
 The West 7th Street facilities were also home to WTAP-AM 1230 until the radio station was spun off and sold to a separate entity.
 In summer 1990, WTAP-TV moved to its present studios in a former industrial research building.
 A long-time WTAP on-air personality, Glenn Wilson, suggested and got Parkersburg's approval to rename the last block of Market Street "Television Plaza".
 As a result, the new building was given "One Television Plaza" as its official mailing address.

 After Benedek declared bankruptcy and sold most of its stations in 2002, WTAP was bought by Gray Television.
 In 2004, it was the first NBC affiliate in West Virginia to offer high definition programming from the network.
 In late 2005 Gray purchased NBC affiliate WSAZ-TV in Huntington making that station and WTAP sisters.
 On April 10, 2006, the station launched new second and third digital subchannels to serve as the area's Fox and UPN affiliates, respectively.
 To make these services possible, WTAP underwent a technical transformation.
 It carved out two new digital high definition-ready control rooms from space previously used for storage.
 The station also installed entirely digital production and master control rooms.

 After UPN merged with The WB to form The CW in September 2006, WTAP-DT3 transitioned from UPN to Fox's new sister network, MyNetworkTV.
 WTAP has been digital-only since February 17, 2009.
 On September 3, 2012, Fox and MyNetworkTV moved to WOVA-LD and WIYE-LD2 respectively, leaving DT2 and DT3 dark.
 As of 2018, the DT2 and DT3 subchannels returned to the air as simulcasts of WIYE and WOVA.